Kaiser-Zheng/sss_cli/README.md

 ```

 If `-out` is omitted, the recovered bytes are printed as text.
 For binary secrets, **always** use `-out`.

+## Security notes

+* **Memory handling:** the tool zeroizes sensitive byte slices when possible.
+However, command-line arguments and Go strings cannot be reliably wiped; prefer `-in`/`-files` over `-secret`/`-shares` for better hygiene.
+* **Integrity:** plain SSS provides confidentiality/availability but not authenticity.
+This CLI does **not** authenticate the secret; combining wrong or tampered shares may yield garbage without error.

 ## Testing